lolman707/lolman707/README.md

 # hi
-i am lolman and i make things
+my name is lolman and i make things

-i like computers, obscure garbage from the internet, et cetera